 Heavy spending for a cable infrastructure hadn't yielded high enough returns.

 Near the end of June 2003, I (Tom) wrote negatively about this stock when it was trading above $4.
 It's tough to go contrary to Paul Allen and Wally Weitz.
 But there was no turnaround in sight, and the company's balance sheet was cratering.
-Over the next several months, the stock fell below $1 per share.
+Over the next several months, the stock cratered and fell below $1 per share.
+The stock has been on a roller coaster since then, and now sits around $1.20.

 What we do and don't fear

 Oddly enough, our Hidden Gems team does not fear -- in and of itself -- high debt.
-Our Mine Safety Appliances selection carried more than $45 million in debt and rose 125% before we recommended selling.
-We knew the company's operations were strong enough to repay those obligations.
+Our recommendation Middleby carried more than $100 million in debt after buying a competitor and repurchasing founder shares.
+Yet, the stock has risen 700% since the original 2003 recommendation, and we remain very optimistic about its future.
+The company's operations are plenty strong to repay those obligations.

 Nor do we fear companies that have fallen 90% from their all-time highs.
 Audible, which Rex found and wrote about, had fallen nearly to zero before turning around and showering its owners in newfound wealth. eBay